Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

    2. *3RDPARTY_\<PRODUCT\>_LIBRARY_DIR*
    3. *3RDPARTY_\<PRODUCT\>_DLL_DIR*

 If a variable of any level is not defined (empty or <i> \<variable name\>-NOTFOUND </i>) and the upper level variable is defined, the content of the non-defined variable will be sought at the next configuration step.
-If search process at level 3 does not find the required files, it seeks in default places.
+If the search process at level 3 does not find the required files, it seeks in default places.

 If a search result (include path, or library path, or dll path) does not meet your expectations, you can change *3RDPARTY_\<PRODUCT\>_*_DIR variable*, clear (if they are not empty) *3RDPARTY_\<PRODUCT\>_DLL_DIR, 3RDPARTY_\<PRODUCT\>_INCLUDE_DIR* and 3RDPARTY_\<PRODUCT\>_LIBRARY_DIR variables (or clear one of them) and run the configuration process again.